leodahal4/MiniSocialMedia/README.md

 > user can view specific post
 > Navbar design for messages, new post and user image
 > how many likes already on the post?
+> user can like the post

 ### not done
 > user can view specific posts but not the comments associated with those post
 > user cannot comment
-> user cannnot like the post
 > UserController for gettting user details
+> User cannot add friends

 # Updates will be coming soon.